marlam/tgd/README.md

 For input and output you can optionally link against libtad.
-This library has builtin support for various file formats including png, jpeg, exr, hdr, pfm, ppm, bmp, tga, csv, and the native (and therefore very fast) tad format.
+This library has builtin support for various file formats including png, jpeg, exr, hdr, pfm, ppm, bmp, tga, csv, and the native tad format.

-When built with additional libraries, it supports additional file formats, e.g. tiff, dicom, hdf5, pdf, pfs, fits, mp4.
+No external libraries are required.
+Optionally, additional libraries can be used to support file formats such as tiff, dicom, hdf5, pdf, pfs, fits, mp4 and others.

 There is also a command line utility named `tad` that can create, convert and modify files in supported formats, and print information about them.
 The `tad`